City Football Group

 City Football Group Limited (CFG) is a British-based holding company that administers association football clubs.
 The group is owned by three organisations, of which 81% is majority-owned by Abu Dhabi United Group, 18% by the American firm Silver Lake, and 1% by Chinese firms China Media Capital and CITIC Capital.
 The Abu Dhabi United Group is owned by Sheikh Mansour bin Zayed Al Nahyan, member of the Abu Dhabi royal family and vice president of the United Arab Emirates.
+It is the largest multi-club ownership group in the world, by number of clubs.

 The group derives its name from Manchester City, its flagship football club, and acts as the club's parent company.
-CFG also owns stakes in clubs in the United States, Australia, India, Japan, Spain, Brazil, Uruguay, China, Belgium, France, Italy and Turkey.
+CFG also owns stakes in clubs in the United States, Australia, Spain, Brazil, Uruguay, China, Belgium, France, Italy and Turkey.